latentflip/nodesecurity-blog/articles/2015-01-21-node-security-project-tooling.md

 The Node Security Project team has been working alongside the Node.js community now for more than a year.
 Our goal is to identify vulnerabilities in the open source module ecosystem that people use and love, provide quantifiable action items when these threats are found, and assure that patches get landed, helping developers ship better secure code.

-Today, in this blog post, we want to tell you how you can levarage this effort, so that your code goes into projection without known vulnerabilities.
+Today, in this blog post, we want to tell you how you can levarage this effort, so that your code goes into production without known vulnerabilities.

 # Command line tools